A New Approach to Laplacian Solvers and Flow Problems: Results for -Regular Graphs

 \begin{lemma}[Regular graphs, $d=2$] Let $\vec G=(V=\{0,\ldots,n-1\},\vec E,W)$ be a weighted directed cycle, and let $G=(V,E,W)$ be the corresponding undirected graph.
 Define the function $i\in \mathbb{N} \rightarrow \rho(i) := i \mod n$.
 For $v\in V$, $e=\{\rho(v),\rho(v+1)\}\in E$, $t\ge 2$, we have

 If each edge has the same weight $\omega$, then $\alpha_{v,t}= 1/2$ and $\beta_{e,t}=\omega/(2t+1)$. \end{lemma}

+In the case of constant weights, this result shows that Min-Sum displays a non-convergent (oscillatory) behavior in the voltage setting (as $\alpha_{v,t}$ does not decay with time), while Min-Sum displays a convergent behavior in the flow setting (as $\beta_{v,t}$ decays with time).
+We will discuss this behavior more extensively in the following sections.

+\begin{remark} The fact that the Min-Sum algorithm does not converge is not surprising.
+Gaussian BP, see Remark \ref{rem:gaussianBP}, is known to suffer from divergent behaviors even in the absence of degeneracy, i.e., even when the quadratic form of interest is defined by a positive definite matrix, as observed numerically in \cite{RvR01}. \end{remark}

-For $d\ge 3$ we can provide a characterization of the error committed by the min-sum algorithms in the case of graphs with equal weights.
-Before stating these results, we define and bound some quantities of interest.
+For $d\ge 3$ we can provide a characterization of the error in the case of graphs with equal weights.
+We begin by defining and bounding some quantities of interest that we will need to state our results.
 The proof of the following proposition is given in Appendix \ref{app:technical}.

 \begin{proposition} Fix $d\ge 3$.
 For $s\ge 1$ let $h_s:=\frac{1}{(d-1)^{s}-1}$, and let $\delta_0 := \frac{1}{d}$, $\delta_1 := \frac{1}{d-1}+ d-1$, and $ \delta_s := \frac{1}{d-1} (2+\frac{(d-2)^2}{d-1}(1+h_{s+2})) \delta_{s-1} -\frac{1}{(d-1)^2}\delta_{s-2} $ for $s\ge 2$.
 For any $t\ge 3$ define